wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 0.7.2 =
+* Fixed a bug with customers batch update

 = 0.7.1 =
 * Fixed a problem with order amounts being rounded unnecessarily
 * Fixed: error with no products in database